OpenHD/Documentation/hardware/displays.md

 Virtually any screen/monitor connected to the HDMI port on your Pi will work.
 Besides that the following displays have been successfully tested:

+{% hint style="info" %}
+The type and model of your monitor will affect the latency, since response time, picture enhancement and refresh rate will add latency.
+Best latency can be archieved with low response time, gaming monitors with more than 120hz refresh rate.
+{% endhint %}

 * Samsung 32 inch TV connected via HDMI to Pi.
 * Pi Official Screen connected to DSI port on your Pi.
 Resolution 800x480.
 * An LCD module from old 17 inch laptop with eBay driver [\(for example this\)](http://www.ebay.com/itm/HDMI-VGA-2AV-Lcd-controller-Board-VS-TY2662-V1-for-LCD-panel-Only-driver-board-/181596796562?hash=item2a48033692:g:TGEAAOSwQJhUdwFZ) using 1920x1080 to HDMI on Pi.
 Default FPS.